-- 1. To introduce you to the economist way of thinking, and help you on the path towards thinking like an economist. - 2.
-Introduce you to and help you understand some of the canonical models of modern microeconomics.
+- 1. Provide guidance as you continue down the path towards thinking like an economist. - 2.
+Introduce you to and help you understand some of the canonical models of modern macroeconomics.
 (This also entails understanding the limits of these models.) - 3.
 Assist you in gaining sufficient proficiency with these models so that you can apply them to novel situations and appreciate their implications vis-a-vis current public policy issues.

-This course (ECO101) covers microeconomics, the study of decisions made by individual households and firms and their allocative implications.
-Many of you will choose to continue to ECO102 (macroeconomics) which looks at a nation's economy-wide phenomena such as the total size of an economy, unemployment, inflation and the interaction between national economies.
+This course (ECO102) covers macroeconomics, which looks at a nation's economy-wide phenomena such as the total size of an economy, unemployment, inflation and the interaction between national economies.